KleskBY/UrbanTerrorCheat/README.md

 # INTERIUM - Urabn Terror
 Simple OpenGL imgui hook + UrabnTerror cheat.
-My old project, can be useful in understanding W2S and opengl stuff.<br>
+My old project, can be useful in understanding W2S and opengl stuff.
+Crash on reset, so use window mode or inject when fullscreen <br>
 <br>

 <b>Features:</b><br>